-To download YouTube videos to a Windows PC, start by downloading and installing 4K Video Downloader.
+To download YouTube videos to a Windows PC, start by downloading and installing 4K Video Downloader (opens in new tab).
 This versatile software is completely free, and can download whole playlists, as well as 360-degree and 3D videos.
+It's a great YouTube download app that we highly recommend.
 When it's done, check the box marked 'Launch' and click 'Finish'.

 2. Copy and paste the video URL